 Note: Shane Jenek uses the pronouns he/him, his alter ego Courtney Act uses she/her.
 This review was originally published on My Gay Toronto.

-Shane Jenek, a cutie pie Aussie whose alter ego, Courtney Act, has risen to fame as a drag queen, singer and television personality.
+Shane Jenek, a cutie pie Aussie whose alter ego Courtney Act, has risen to fame as a drag queen, singer and television personality.
 Credits include Australian Idol, session two of RuPaul’s Drag Race with Bianca Del Rio, Celebrity Big Brother, Eurovision, Dancing with the Stars and her own invention and The Courtney Act Show.
-Yup, he’s that famous, in fact according to Celebrity Net Worth, he comes in at four million dollars, making them one of the richest drag queens.
+Yup, he’s that famous, in fact according to Celebrity Net Worth, he comes in at four million dollars, making them one of the richest drag queens in the world.

 Immediately following his appearance on Australian Idol (2003) he signed with BMG Australia and put out his first single “Rub Me The Wrong Way”.
 In 2016 his single “extended play Kaleidoscope” became the official track of the Sydney Gay and Lesbian Mardi Gras.
 Eventually Shane would form the drag band “The AAA Girls” which embarked on a North American tour.
 The drag supergroup consisted of Alaska Thunderfuck 5000, Courtney Act and William Belli.
 In 2014 the clothing line American Apparel signed them on to be the face of their brand.